Sales pipeline coverage ratio: A guide

 All sellers understand the importance of creating a sales pipeline and closing deals, but those who find consistent success also recognize the value of accurately calculating and managing pipeline coverage.

-But too often, sales teams rely on outdated, fragmented point solutions or manual methods for data collection.
+But too often, sales teams rely on outdated, fragmented point solutions or manual data-collection methods.
 These inadequate tools result in pipeline coverage gaps, rep underperformance, and surprise shortfalls.
 Over time, organizations fail to meet revenue targets.
 Until they can improve their performance, sales leaders lose their peers’ confidence.

-To effectively deliver on winning strategies, sales teams require quality leads and revenue goals — both of which demand adequate pipeline coverage.
-Sellers need processes and tools that help them assess pipeline quantity, quality, and maturity to be able reach their targets.
+To effectively deliver on winning strategies, sales teams require quality leads and revenue goals, both of which demand adequate pipeline coverage.
+Sellers need processes and tools to assess pipeline quantity, quality, and maturity to meet their targets.

 Here, we’ll discuss everything you need to know about sales pipeline coverage ratio, including how to calculate it accurately, how much you need, and how to manage coverage to improve your productivity, performance, and predictability.